evex-dev/jsonik/README.md

 # jsonik
-Programming language that works only with JSON | main.jsonik or main.jk
+Task runner with JSON for monorepo, tasks | main.jsonik or main.jk